skyajal/rpi4-docker/omv-steps.md

 ## Documentation updating in progress!
 Use at your own risk.
+### About this guide
+Hello and welcome.
+I am [shadowzero](https://forum.openmediavault.org/wsc/index.php?user/2842-shadowzero/) from the [OMV forums](https://forum.openmediavault.org/).
+I used to contribute to openmediavault some time ago.
+After OMV 3 was released, my priorities changed.
+Since then, I have contributed in testing the [omv-extras](https://wiki.omv-extras.org/) kvm plugin on the Raspberry Pi 4.
+I still think OMV is awesome.
+I just don't use it on a regular basis anymore.
+I prefer building my own "GUI/Web Interface" based on docker containers and kvm while retaining most activities to CLI based functions.
+Aside from my guides to do this without OMV, I still like to show this project some love by contributing when I can.
 ***
  How to setup KVM and Docker on OMV 6
 ***